wsydney76/craft-properties-field/README.md

 * Does not support all possible field settings
 * Craft is not aware of sub-fields, so the whole field is marked as updated on changes, and a translation method can only be used for the whole field, not for sub-fields.
+* No out-of-the-box validation for sub-fields.
+* No fancy UI for extended sub-field settings.
+* Does not support conditional logic.
+* No intelligent support for search (yet).
+For now, the stringified JSON field is thrown into the search index.

 ## Extending